The Big Questions: An Introduction to Philosophy

 This is an asynchronous FLEXI paper, so students can complete every task for this paper online and will be able to fit all tasks around other reasonable time commitments.

-What students should do: Each week focuses on a different big question from philosophy.
-Each week, students are expected to do these things (in this order): download and read the study guide, watch lecture videos and read readings (while taking notes on the study guide), attend a face-to-face tutorial or email a tutorial worksheet to the Convener, complete a quiz (using the study guide), and work towards the major pieces of assessment (the Essay and the Final Assignment).
+What students should do.
+Each week focuses on a different big question from philosophy.
+Each week, students are expected to do these things (in this order): download and read the study guide, watch lecture videos and read readings (while taking notes on the study guide), look at any optional materials they are interested in, attend a face-to-face or online forum-based tutorial, complete a quiz (using the study guide), and work towards the major pieces of assessment (the Essay and the Final Assignment).

 Please note that some of the information required to do well on the Online Quizzes and the Essay will be presented in the readings but not during lectures and vice versa, so students should consider all of the material under the "Lecture and Reading Material" heading each week to be compulsory.
 When grading the assessment for this paper, we assume that students are familiar with all of the lecture and reading content for the relevant topics.

-Tutorials: Tutorials are always on the same topic as the lectures in each week.
+Sign-up for tutorials is on Moodle.
+Tutorials are always on the same topic as the lectures in each week.
 Attendance at/completion of the tutorials is not compulsory, but participation is graded.
 So, students should attend/complete as many tutorials as possible, preferably all of them.
+Students will have to decide at the start of the course whether they will attend an in-person tutorial or the asynchronous online forum-based tutorial.
+Students need to register this decision in Moodle as soon as they have access to the Moodle page.
+Instructions are in the Welcome block on Moodle.

 Tutorials begin Week 1.
 There is a tutorial every teaching week except the last.
 So, there are 11 weeks of tutorials in total.